-It may be called ancient Latin, but the former "lingua franca” — business language — of the world is still alive and well as part of our modern vernacular.
-But, be honest.
-How many of these common Latin phrases do you actually know the meaning of?
-Get ready to get “studium” (that’s schooled in Latin).
+It may be ancient Latin, but the former lingua franca — common language — of the world is still alive and well as part of modern vernacular.
+But the literal translation isn't how all of these phrases are still used.
+Get ready to get studium (that’s schooled in Latin).

 Quid Pro Quo

-If you’re entering into a quid pro quo arrangement with someone, you're saying you’ll do something for them, if they do something for you.
-In short?
-A trade-off.
+When entering into a quid pro quo arrangement with someone, you're promising to do something for them, if they do something in return — it's a trade-off.
 In Latin, it literally means something for something, and it was coined in the 16th century as a medical term to swap out one treatment for another.

 This hopeful expression translates to “with good faith” in Latin.
-We use it today to describe anyone or anything that is legitimate or has strong credentials.
-In fact, the word has been reworked into a slangy noun – suggesting someone has bonafides means they come with strong recommendations or demonstrable wins under their belt.
+It's used today to describe anyone or anything that is legitimate or has strong credentials.
+In fact, the word has been reworked into a slangy noun – suggesting someone has "bonafides" means they come with strong recommendations or demonstrable wins under their belt.

 Persona Non Grata

-Whether you’re the ex-spouse, or a disgraced celebrity, if you’ve been labeled a "persona non grata," it simply means you’re not welcome.
-It’s actually one of the newer Latin terms we use, coming from what’s termed new Latin; it was first used around 1877.
+Whether the ex-spouse, or a disgraced celebrity, once labeled a persona non grata, they're simply not welcome.
+It’s one of more recent Latin terms adopted into English, coming from what’s called new Latin; it was first used around 1877.

-A longtime favorite for tattoos, this short and sweet phrase is considered analogous to “seize the day.”
-More broadly, it stems from a phrase coined by an ancient Latin poet — “pluck the day, trusting as little as possible in the next one.”
+A longtime favorite for tattoos and painted mottos, this short and sweet phrase is considered analogous to “seize the day.”
+More broadly, it comes from an ancient Latin poem — “pluck the day, trusting as little as possible in the next one.”
 It’s a nice sentiment, but decidedly less succinct for body art.

-Most of us think of the status quo as the same old, same old.
-In Latin, the original phrase, “in statu quo,” translates into “the state in which.”
+The status quo as often used as a replacement for "same old, same old."
+In Latin, the original phrase, in statu quo, translates into “the state in which.”
 It’s an even shorter take on a longer phrase that meant “in the state in which things were before the war.”
 In other words?
-Maybe the status quo isn’t such a bad thing after all.
+Maybe the status quo isn’t always a bad thing.

-Often abbreviated to etc., you’re referring to odds and ends when you use this Latin phrase.
-It was first used in the Middle Ages and has remained one of the most pervasive and persistent uses of Latin in modern English.
+The Latin phrase literally translates to "and the rest," and the abbreviation "etc." is still used to imply there are more similar items included in the list.
+It was first used in the Middle Ages and has remained one of the most persistent uses of Latin in modern English.

-If you do things off the cuff, on a whim, or without a formal plan in place, you may suggest you’re doing them ad hoc.
+When doing things off the cuff, on a whim, or without a formal plan in place, that's ad hoc.
 In Latin, it literally means “to this” or “with respect to this.”
-The meanings might seem a bit at odds, but used properly, you might say something like, “We’re having this ad hoc meeting on safety procedures before we have another accident.”
+While unplanned, using ad hoc properly will give some indication toward the topic or purpose.
+“We’re having this ad hoc meeting on safety procedures before we have another accident.”

 In Latin, this phrase translates to “of fact.”
-We tend to use it a little differently in modern parlance – for suggesting the default, assumed, or clear, if not explicitly stated.
+It's used a little differently in modern parlance – for suggesting the default, assumed, or clear meanings or intentions, if not explicitly stated.
 To use it in a sentence, you may say, “Beyonce was the de facto leader of Destiny’s Child.”

 This early 17th-century Latin expression means “in-turned position.”
-Modern English speakers use it to indicate things two things that are completely interchangeable, such as, “I can housesit for you this week, and vice versa the next week.”
+Modern English speakers use it to indicate things two things that are completely interchangeable, such as, “I can housesit for you this weekend, vice versa the next weekend.”